jac21984/Udacity-Project_5/README.md

 # Contribute
 [(Back to top)](#table-of-contents)

-Thanks to meaning cloud for their language idetification API
+Thanks to "meaning cloud" for their language idetification API

 Thanks to https://www.countryflagsapi.com/